Renormalizing the Quark-Meson-Diquark Model

 We now outline a concrete strategy to fix the model parameters.
 In general, determining all couplings and their cutoff dependence requires a sufficient number of constraints, typically obtained by fitting a suitable set of vacuum parameters.
-If the focus is limited to the homogeneous phase diagram and one aims to avoid fitting observables sensitive to the momentum dependence of correlation functions (such as pole masses), the mesonic wave function renormalization $Z_\phi$ can be neglected.
-In contrast, the diquark wave function renormalization $Z_\Delta$ must be retained, as it enters the effective potential explicitly through its coupling to the chemical potential, as previously noted.
+If the analysis is restricted to the homogeneous phase diagram and momentum-dependent observables (such as the pole masses) are not of interest, the mesonic wave function renormalization $Z_\phi$ does not enter the calculation.
+In contrast, the diquark wave function renormalization $Z_\Delta$ must be taken into account, as it appears explicitly in the effective potential through its coupling to the chemical potential, as previously noted.

-The importance of wave function renormalization for the renormalizability of such effective models at finite density was recently emphasized in Ref.~\cite{Brandt:2025tkg}.
-In the context of the two-flavor quark-meson model at finite isospin density, it was shown within an RG-invariant mean-field approximation that, once a single RG-invariant scale is matched to lattice data, the resulting equation of state and phase diagram agree quantitatively with modern lattice simulations over a broad range of $\mu_I$.
+The importance of wave function renormalization for the renormalizability of such effective models at finite density was recently emphasized in Refs.~\cite{Gholami:2024diy,Brandt:2025tkg}.
+Particularly in Ref.~\cite{Brandt:2025tkg} and in the context of the two-flavor quark-meson model at finite isospin density, it was shown within an RG-invariant mean-field approximation that, once a single RG-invariant scale is matched to lattice data, the resulting equation of state and phase diagram agree quantitatively with modern lattice simulations over a broad range of $\mu_I$.

 As already mentioned, $g_\phi$, $g_\Delta$ and $c$ receive no loop contributions in MFA.
 They can therefore be fixed directly, without requiring corresponding vacuum parameters.
 This leaves six couplings from \crefrange{eq:34}{eq:39} that must be determined.
 To illustrate the procedure, we fix them using a set of \emph{vacuum parameters} -- a process we refer to as the \emph{vacuum matching scheme}.
 The chosen set of parameters is